 For one academic year, CCI participants complete academic coursework at their U.S. host community college in select CCI Program fields of study and, when possible, pursue professional certificates.
 Current fields of study include agriculture, applied engineering, business management and administration, early childhood education, information technology, media, public safety, and tourism and hospitality management.

-Service-Learning is another component of student’s integration on campus and in the community.
-Students participate in community service activities with local nonprofit organizations, join student groups to promote various causes, and participate in large scale events such as Martin Luther King Jr Day of Service.
+Service learning is a key component of the CCI Program that helps participants integrate into their campus and local communities.
+CCI students participate in local community service activities with nonprofit organizations, join student groups to practice leadership skills and promote causes they care about, and contribute to large-scale national service events such as the Martin Luther King Jr. Day of Service.